dfernandez79/redux-heretic/README.md

 ### Custom action factory

+Each value in the object passed to _redux-heretic_ accepts a function or an object.

-You can pass a function used as a reducer, or you can use an object to specify the action factory and reducer.
+The function variant specifies a reducer.
+The object variant allows to pass an action factory and/or a reducer.

 ```js
 const {actions, reducer} = h(